AndresSern/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

   the last digit of the number stored in the variable n.*

 1. The variable n will store a different value every time you run this program
-2. You don’t have to understand what rand, srand, and RAND\_MAX do.
-Please do not touch this code
-3. The output of the program should be:
+2. The output of the program should be:
      - The string Last digit of, followed by
      - N, followed by
      - The string is, followed by